Niemietz/massimp/README.md

 ## Usage

-1. Create a <div> element with a class named "massimp-container", inside your HTML file
+1. Create a **<div>** element with a class named **massimp-container**, inside your HTML file

 2. After document is loaded, start the Massimp element by doing the following:

-...Using jQuery:
+    Using jQuery:
 ```javascript
 $(".massimp-container").massimp( [OPTIONS] );
 ```

-...Using pure ES6 / Javascript:
+    Using pure ES6 / Javascript:
 ```javascript
 getElementsByClassName("massimp-container")[0].massimp( [OPTIONS] );
 ```
-...or
+    or
 ```javascript
 new Massimp(".massimp-container", [OPTIONS] );
 ```
-..*PS.:
+    *PS.:

-...If you want the set the default settings of the Massimp Element, send the options object as parameter, like:
+    If you want the set the default settings of the Massimp Element, send the options object as parameter, like:

-...Using jQuery:
+    Using jQuery:
 ```javascript
 $(".massimp-container").massimp({
     showInputFileText: false,